emedez/schemanizer/README.md

 Requirements
 ------------

+Aside from the Python packages listed on requirements.txt, the web application depends on the following to be installed on the system:

+Python 2.6 or later
+nmap 5.21 or later

 It is recommended to install the the web application and its requirements in an isolated Python environments. virtualenv is a tool that can create such environments.